Find a event with......The EventGuide Event Information Network Home About Contact

 Each Mother’s Day weekend, the City of Fort Lauderdale produces the nation's largest outdoor Cajun/Zydeco Music Festival promoting music, history, families and culture of Louisiana.
 Crazee Kid’s Zone has games, contests, crafts, a children’s watermelon sacrifice, dancing around the May pole and more.
 Children learn to dance at the Crazee Crawfish Stage, Fort Lauderdale Festival Grounds.
 (954) 828-5934

 Since shopping can be as popular with youngsters as adults (especially when tied to prospects of food and entertainment fun), Greater Fort Lauderdale again reigns as a kid-pleaser.
-Sawgrass Mills, the world's largest outlet mall, has a Polo Ralph Lauren Kids Factory Store, Osh Kosh B'gosh, Baby Gap Outlets, Disney's Character Premier, KB Toys, GameWorks, Toy Works and more.
-Other kid magnets for shopping include Beach Place (for on-the-beach shopping), Las Olas Riverfront (Fort Lauderdale’s downtown entertainment and retail complex with multi-screen cinemas, and Fort Lauderdale’s renowned Swap Shop, (the world’s largest indoor/outdoor flea market with a daily free circus and carnival rides).
+Sawgrass Mills, the world's largest outlet mall, has a Polo Ralph Lauren Kids Factory Store, Osh Kosh B'gosh, Baby Gap Outlets, Disney's Character Premier, KB Toys, GameRoom, Toy Works and more.
+Other kid magnets for shopping include The Gallery at Beach Place (for on-the-beach shopping), Las Olas Riverfront (Fort Lauderdale’s downtown entertainment and retail complex with multi-screen cinemas, and Fort Lauderdale’s renowned Swap Shop, (the world’s largest indoor/outdoor flea market with a daily free circus and carnival rides).

 Fort Lauderdale’s Port Everglades, among the world’s top cruise ports, brims with family-friendly cruise ships sailing into the Caribbean while hopping with youth activity all year long.
 Come summer and holiday periods like Thanksgiving, Christmas and Easter, child-oriented activity on ships takes on added zest with pumped up programs for tots through teens.
 Check CruiseGuide for specials.